vlmaier/vlmaier.github.io/_posts/2023-04-02-hello-world.md

 So what's *technical capital*?

 I always strive to write clean code and leave the code cleaner than I found it.
-In this way I prevent the formation of " technical debt" or try to reduce it if possible.
+In this way I prevent the formation of "technical debt" or try to reduce it if possible.
 What is the opposite of debt?
 Yes, now you have it... don't judge me :)

 I already have an idea for my actual first blog post (this one is only an introduction), so stay tuned.